Shaisolaris/solaris-commerce-demo/README.md

 ## Credits

-UI scaffolding based on the open-source TailAdmin Next.js admin template, rebranded and extended for the Solaris product suite.
+Custom admin UI built on Next.js and Tailwind CSS with an extended component library.